StarMusa88/TopWay-Android-Headunit-ADB-Guide/README.md

 # TopWay-Android-Headunit-ADB-Guide
-Guide On how to wirelessly Connect Top Way Ts10 Android Head unit using ADB Commands (non-root) and using U.A.D ( Universal Android Debloater) to debloat the Head Unit from unwanted system applications. (((USE AT YOUR OWN RISK)))
+2 Options Guide On how to wirelessly Connect Top Way Ts10 Android Head unit using ADB Commands (non-root) and using U.A.D ( Universal Android Debloater) to debloat the Head Unit from unwanted system applications. (((USE AT YOUR OWN RISK)))

+Option: 1

 1- First we need to connect to WIFI and enable developers option.(7890+current time using 24 hour format) >> use code 7890 plus current time for example if the current time is 8:00 PM you type in 789020 <<